-Read about international student fees and funding in the UK, and see how Brexit affects fees and funding for EU and EEA students.
+Read about undergraduate and postgraduate international student fees and funding in the UK, and see how Brexit affects fees and funding for EU and EEA students.

 For 2020–2021 entry, you'll be considered an international student and pay international tuition fees if you live in a country outside the EU and EEA.
-However, from 2021–2022 onwards, EU and EEA students won't qualify for home fee status and financial support entitlement, and may be charged tuition fees in line with those for international students.
+However, from 2021–2022 onwards, most EU and EEA students won't qualify for home fee status and financial support entitlement, and may be charged tuition fees in line with those for international students.
 Exceptions will include Irish citizens, or those already living in the UK and registered with the EU Settlement Scheme.

 Unsure whether you are classed as an international, EU or UK student?
 Read about eligibility for student finance in the UK.

 Universities in the UK don’t have standardised tuition fees for overseas students.
 The fees of UK-resident undergraduates at public universities are capped by the governments of each nation (England, Northern Ireland, Scotland and Wales).
 Although some courses cost more to run, such as lab-based or clinical courses, a university can only charge UK undergraduates what each government allows.
 The same doesn't apply to international students.

 So, what international students pay for their tuition varies by the type of course and by institution – with some renowned universities charging a premium.
 You can check individual course fees in the our course listings.